All Souls

 Our Youth Choir is open to children in grades 3 thru 8.
 The program develops musical skills such as part-singing and vocal development, with an emphasis on learning the traditional music of the church.
 The Youth Choir sings at the 9:00 Mass every Sunday.
 Rehearsals are on Thursdays from 6:00 to 7:00pm.

-Our Cherub Choir is for children ages 4-7.
+Our Cherub Choir is for children in K through grade 2.
 The program introduces music fundamentals and singing.
 The Cherubs sing twice a month at the 9:00 Mass.
 Rehearsals are on Thursdays from 5:30 to 6:00pm.
-(Children must be accompanied by a parent at rehearsals.)
+(Children younger than 7 must be accompanied by an adult at rehearsals.)

-Both the Cherub and Youth choirs will perform at our annual Christmas concert.
+Both the Cherub and Youth choirs will perform at our annual Christmas concert which will take place on December 15.
+After the summer break, rehearsals for both choirs will resume on Thursday, September 19.
 Children are welcome to join at any time!

 Walking With Purpose is a women’s Bible study that provides a nurturing environment for